 - Stability control

-Why is insurance so high for the Phantom?
+Why is insurance so expensive for the Rolls-Royce Phantom?

 How reliable is the Rolls-Royce Phantom?